fabiobap/fabiobap/README.md

 Backend Developer
 ---------------------

 I am a backend developer with a passion for PHP.
-I started my journey with Java and after a few trying differente languages and framework I migrated to PHP and never looked back.
+I started my journey with Java and after a few trying differente languages and frameworks I migrated to PHP and never looked back.
 I love PHP frameworks and its ecosystem.
 I also do pretty well with the Javascript Frameworks as React and Vue.

 * 🌍  I'm based in Rio de Janeiro - Brazil.
 * 🖥️  See my portfolio at [My own website](http://https://fabiobaptista.com.br)